 We will store the information you provide securely in our Customer Relationship Management (CRM) system called Salesforce.
 We will not keep your details for longer than necessary.
 You can change your details at any time via the ‘Update details’ button in our emails or by emailing firstname.lastname@example.org.

 You may book tickets for our events online.
 You may provide your or your guest’s name and email address to complete the booking for our public events.
 Due to the nature of our family events and workshops we require some additional, special categories of personal data such as medical conditions.
-Please see our events terms and conditions for more details.
+Please see our events terms and conditions on each individual event page for more details.

 The Royal Institution occasionally runs events in partnership with other organisations.
 In this instance we may share your personal data with these third parties, solely for the purpose of providing you with information relating to the event.
 We will inform you of this, including the name and contact details of the partner organisation with whom we may share your details, at the time of making a booking for such an event.